pankaj-pokharkar/pankaj-pokharkar/README.md

 - 👋 Hi, I’m @pankaj-pokharkar
-- 👀 I’m interested in Full stack web development.
-Have major experience in React, Ember.
-Also worked on Vue, Extjs
+- 👀 I am a frontend developer with major experience in React, Vue, Ember.
+Worked on  minor features on Ext.js, knockout js.
-- 🌱 I’m currently learning Nodejs, Solidity and Flutter
+- 🌱 Exploring backend development.
+Familiar with Nodejs.
-- 💞️ I’m looking to collaborate on full stack web development and Dapps.
+- 💞️ Would love to collaborate on full stack development projects.
 - 📫 Reach me on pokharkarpankaj.work@gmail.com

 <!---